Avinetrix/OfficeGPT/README.md

 ## Acknowledgement of intellectual property rights

 This repository references Microsoft Office and ChatGPT, both of which are the exclusive property of Microsoft Corporation and OpenAI respectively.
 Microsoft Office, Microsoft Word, and any associated trademarks or logos are the intellectual property of Microsoft Corporation and are used herein solely for informational and referential purposes.
-ChatGPT, GPT-4o, GPT-3.5 Turbo, and any associated trademarks or logos are the intellectual property of OpenAI and are used herein solely for informational and referential purposes.
+ChatGPT, GPT-4o, GPT-4o mini, GPT-3.5 Turbo, and any associated trademarks or logos are the intellectual property of OpenAI and are used herein solely for informational and referential purposes.
 The developer of this Application is not affiliated with, endorsed by, or in any way officially connected to Microsoft Corporation or OpenAI.